TAP DANCE FAQ

 You don't have to start at age 3 to be really good either.
 Some tappers don't get into it until their late teens or early twenties.
 With a good amount of practice, practically anyone can be good.

 Our Beginner Lessons Below Are a Great Place to Start!

 What type of tap shoes should I get?
 That depends.
-If you want a really high caliber shoe you might try a Miller and Ben shoe, a Just Tap shoe, a Capezio K540, or a Bloch Jason Samuel Smith shoe.
+If you want a really high caliber shoe you might try a Miller and Ben shoe, a Just Tap shoe, a Capezio K360, or a Ruben Sanchez shoe.
+I use thea Bloch Jason Samuel Smith shoe because it’s very durable but it’s also very heavy.
 A beginner might just want to start out with a Capezio CG55 or similar.
 Don't get the bottom of line bargain basement tap shoes.
 They are cheap for a reason.
 I would recommend starting out with a mid-

 How much should I practice?
 How good do you want to to be?
 Two half hour practice sessions a week will yield decent progress.
 If you really want to get good fast, try a half hour to an hour every day.

 $59.99 and up